 ESG Sustainability Reporting

-Have you taken steps to prepare for the change in the ESG reporting standard?
-Sustainability reporting will become subject to EU regulation and more and more companies will be required to report on sustainability.
-It is therefore worth integrating sustainability reporting into financial reporting.
-We at HSolutions can provide the tools to do this.
-How a company generates profit and what value it brings to society has become just as important as pure profit.
-Responsible business practices have the potential to increase business performance.
-Responsibility encompasses the impact of business on the environment (Environmental), people (Social) and society (Governance).
-Corporate responsibility is becoming a fundamental business requirement for business profitability and acceptability.
-In the future, companies will have to take responsibility into account both in their operations and in their reporting.
-Business responsibility and the information it provides will play an increasingly important role in the success of a company.
+Have you started preparing for the changes to the ESG reporting standard?
+Sustainability reporting is coming under EU regulation, and more and more companies will be required to report on their sustainability.
+It makes sense to integrate sustainability reporting into financial reporting.
+At HSolutions, we can provide effective tools for this.
+How a company generates profit and the value it brings to the surrounding society through its operations have become just as important as generating profit alone.
+Responsible business practices can improve business performance.
+Sustainability encompasses the impact of business operations on the environment (Environmental), people (Social), and society (Governance).
+Corporate responsibility is becoming a fundamental requirement for business profitability and acceptability.
+In the future, companies must take responsibility into account in both their operations and their reporting.
+Business responsibility and the information it provides are becoming increasingly important to a company’s success.

 Policy

-Sustainability requires clear objectives and measures, which can be described in terms of sustainability indicators.
-ESG reporting is a transparent way to report on sustainability indicators.
-ESG reporting indicators and areas for improvement by theme could include:
+Corporate responsibility requires clear goals and measures that can be quantified using key performance indicators.
+ESG reporting is a transparent way to report on these key performance indicators.
+Examples of ESG reporting metrics and areas for improvement by topic include:

-Environment: greenhouse emissions, water use, raw material supply, renewable energy
+Environment: Greenhouse gas emissions , water use, raw material sourcing, renewable energy

-People: diversity, equality, privacy and security, health and safety
+People: Diversity, equality, privacy and data security, health and safety

-Society: ethics, fair competition, corruption and bribery General standards and tools can be used to select ESG reporting indicators.
+Society: Ethics , fair competition, corruption, and bribery.
+General standards and tools can be used when selecting ESG reporting metrics.

-The principles of corporate responsibility reporting follow broadly the same principles as for accounting:
+The principles of corporate social responsibility reporting largely follow the same principles as those of accounting:

-The information in the CSR report must be relevant and up-to-date, comparable and assuming business continuity.
-They may be certified by an external certifier if necessary.
+The information in the corporate responsibility report must be material and up-to-date, comparable, and based on the assumption of going concern.
+If necessary, it may be verified by an external verifier.

-Responsibility reporting is provided for in Chapter 3a of the Accounting Act under the heading "Statement of non-financial information".
-The Accounting Act currently obliges around 200 large Finnish companies to prepare responsibility reporting.
-The requirement currently applies to banks and insurance companies, as well as to companies listed on the main list of the stock exchange, which employ on average more than 500 people.
-In April 2021, the EU Commission published a proposal for a directive, the so-called CRDS Directive (Corporate
+Provisions on sustainability reporting are set forth in Chapter 3a of the Accounting Act under the heading “Report on Non-Financial Information.”
+The Accounting Act currently requires approximately 200 large Finnish companies to prepare sustainability reports.
+The requirement currently applies to banks and insurance companies, as well as companies listed on the main list of the stock exchange that employ an average of more than 500 people.
+In April 2021, the European Commission published a proposal for a directive known as the CRDS (Corporate

 Sustainability Reporting Directive).

-The main changes of the proposed Directive compared to the current legislation are:
+The key changes in the proposed directive compared to current legislation are:

-o The reporting obligation will be extended to all large companies and all companies on the main list of the stock exchange
+o The reporting requirement will be extended to cover all large companies and all companies listed on the main list of the stock exchange

-o Responsibility reporting will be subject to verification/audit
+o Sustainability reporting will be subject to verification/audit

-o The content requirements for responsibility reporting will be specified
+o The content requirements for sustainability reporting will be clarified

-Reporting should be produced in a structured format
+Reports must be submitted in a structured format

-Gradually, starting as early as 2024, the CSRD will apply:
+In phases starting as early as 2024, the CSRD will apply to:

-Other large companies when 2/3 of the criteria are met:
+Other large companies, provided that two-thirds of the criteria are met:

 o Average number of employees is 250